 Such as many charities in the UK, MSM faces the challenge of having to report for each project to a different commissioner, each one having specific reporting requirements.
 MSM staff spend a lot of time collecting data for reporting purposes, but did not have a framework allowing them to learn from this data internally, and to take the right decisions.
 Moreover, MSM's management had difficulties communicating on their impact at an organisational level, due to a lack of relevant and consistent data across projects.

 MSM's CEO and management have been very proactive in recent years in constantly trying to improve their impact measurement practices.
-MSM already had developped a Theory of Change and use a case management software, but MSM welcomed external support and expertise to reach best pratice in impact management.
+MSM already had developed a Theory of Change and use a case management software, but MSM welcomed external support and expertise to reach best pratice in impact management.

 Supporting MSM in their journey from impact measurement to impact management

-This project was delivered in the context of the Impact Management Programme, funded by the Access Foundation and Power to Change, aiming at building the capacity of charities and social enterprises to manage their impact.
+This project was delivered in 2018 in the context of the Impact Management Programme, funded by the Access Foundation and Power to Change, aiming at building the capacity of charities and social enterprises to manage their impact.

 Given the diversity of projects and data collection practices, we started from the analysis of 4 projects, in order to design a framework that could work both at project-level and at organisational-level.
 We listened to project managers about their activities, expected impact, challenges, existing data collection practices.
 To better grasp The Mind's impact, we organised Focus Group discussions with beneficiaries from the 4 projects.